Dense periodic optimization for countable Markov shift via Aubry points: Introduction and Main Results

 \begin{definition}[Aubry set] We say that $ x \in \Sigma $ is an Aubry point for the potential $ A $ when, for any $ \varepsilon > 0 $, there are a point $ w \in \Sigma $ and an integer $ n > 0 $ such that $ d \left( x, w \right) < \varepsilon $, $ d \left( \sigma^n (w), x \right) < \varepsilon $ and

 where $ S_n $ indicates the $n$-th Birkhoff sum.
 The set of Aubry points is denoted by $ \Omega(A) $. \end{definition}

 Our main result can be stated as follows.

 \begin{theorem-M} \hypertarget{MThm}{} Let $ (\Sigma, \sigma) $ be a topologically transitive Markov shift on a countable alphabet.
 Let $ A $ be a locally H\"older continuous potential.
-Suppose that a non-empty compact invariant subset of its Aubry set is contained in a subshift over a finite alphabet.
-Then, for any $ \varepsilon > 0 $, there is a locally H\"older continuous potential $ B $ such that $ \| A - B \|_{\mathrm{sv}} < \varepsilon $ and $ B $ has at most a single periodic probability as maximizing measure with compact support. \end{theorem-M}
+Suppose that its Aubry set contains a non-empty compact invariant subset.
+Then, for any $ \varepsilon > 0 $, there exists a locally H\"older continuous potential $ B $ such that $ \| A - B \|_{\mathrm{sv}} < \varepsilon $ and $ B $ has at most a single periodic probability as maximizing measure. \end{theorem-M}

-Note that, thanks to Atkinson's theorem \cite{Atk:JLMS76}, the hypothesis on the Aubry set is equivalent to the existence of a maximizing probability with compact support.
-Examples of potentials that fulfill this last requirement are provided by the coercive ones \cite[Theorem~1]{BF:ETDS13}.
-Remember that a potential $ A $ is said to be coercive when $ \lim_{i \to +\infty} \sup A|_{[i]} = - \infty $, where $ [i] $ is the cylinder set $ \{ x = (x_0, x_1, \ldots) \in \Sigma : x_0 = i \} $.
-Thus, a particular consequence of our main result is the following one.